Sammaye/mongoyii-php7/readme.md

 )
 ```

-This is due to how MongoDB no longer uses eager loaded streams.
+This is due to how MongoDB uses eager loaded streams.
 As such the entire query must be defined BEFORE forming the PHP "cursor" object now.

 A good place to understand how to query using the new driver is